Carolyn Cowan: Psychosexual, Author and Yoga Trainer

 In 2019, she was named among the top 16 yoga teachers in London.

 In addition to her therapy practice, she also provides training for the treatment of drug and alcohol addiction as well as sexual compulsion, compulsive porn, shopping, gambling and cutting through her Mastering the Addictive Personality Teacher Training course, which certifies the practitioner to work in prisons and rehab centers.
 Cowan explores addiction and anxiety through the lens of trauma, shame and abuse rather than the widely accepted 12-step disease model.
 Her other workshops focus on topics such as breathwork, shame, the anatomy of posture and hormones, female arousal and menopause.

 Cowan has produced numerous DVDs about vegetarian cooking, conscious pregnancy, overcoming addictive personalities and the art of meditation.
 She was also a contributor for TabooZapp, an app that is designed to support mental health, identity, well-being and confidence in youth.
 She is currently preparing to self publish a new book on Kundalini Global.

 She has contributed her expertise to a variety of magazines and digital outlets including The Guardian, Cosmopolitan Magazine, Glamour Magazine, Psychologies, Women’s Health, The Sun (United Kingdom), i news, Natural Health Magazine, and Woman’s Own.
-She has also has written feature articles in Planet Mindful and Yoga magazines about Kundalini yoga and menopause.
+She has also written feature articles in Planet Mindful and Yoga magazines about Kundalini yoga and menopause.
+In November 2023, Cowan’s first book Breathing for Pregnancy was published by Vermillion, an imprint of Penguin Random House in the UK.
+Cowan’s second book, Shame: The Path Out of Hell, was published in June 2025.